hainayanda/HTTPTaskPublisher/README.md

 ## Basic Usage

-HTTPTaskPublisher does not aim to recreate the `DataTaskPublisher`, but as an extensions of it.
-In fact HTTPTaskPublisher is using `DataTaskPublisher` behind it.
-What it did do is, it will do the hard work to ensure your http request is work smoothly.
+HTTPTaskPublisher does not aim to recreate the `DataTaskPublisher`, but as an extension of it.
+In fact, HTTPTaskPublisher is using `DataTaskPublisher` behind it.
+What it did do is, it will do the hard work to ensure your HTTP request works smoothly.
-To do a http request, it will be similar with how to do with `DataTaskPublisher`:
+To do an HTTP request, it will be similar to how to do with `DataTaskPublisher`:

 ```swift
 var myRequest: URLRequest(url: url)